dansmyers/Simulation/Sprint-2-Probability/Deliverable_Questions.md

 Suppose the urn contains 10 black balls and 5 red balls.
 If Hermione draws two balls, what is the probability that the second ball is red?

+### Pólya's Urn

+Suppose an urn contains 9 black balls and 6 red balls.
+On each trial, Hermione picks a ball at random from the urn, returns it to the urn, and adds in one more ball of the same color.

+Suppose she carries out this procedure two times.
+What are the expected numbers of red and black balls in the urn?

+Tip: draw a tree of possible outcomes.

 ### Arithmancy

 The discrete uniform distribution is defined over a finite set of integer values